On $O(n)$ Algorithms for Projection onto the Top-$k$-sum Sublevel Set: Numerical Experiments

-The ESGS, PLCP, and GRID (our implementation of the grid-search method from \cite{wu2014moreau}) are written in \texttt{Julia} (the code is available at \url{https://github.com/jacob-roth/top-k-sum}) and use double precision for the experiments, though they can also handle arbitrary precision floats and rational data types.
-The three finite-termination methods use a single core but can make use of \texttt{simd} operations.
+The ESGS, PLCP, GRID (our implementation of the grid-search method from \cite{wu2014moreau}), \refone{and SSN (our implementation of the semismooth Newton method from \cite{li2021fast})} are written in \texttt{Julia} and use double precision for the experiments, though they can also handle arbitrary precision floats and rational data types.
+The partition-based method \cite{davis2015algorithm} was not studied since it was found to be significantly slower than the SSN method in \cite{li2021fast}.
+The code is available at \url{https://github.com/jacob-roth/top-k-sum}.
+The finite-termination methods use a single core but can make use of \texttt{simd} operations.
 The QP solver utilizes the barrier method provided by Gurobi \texttt{v10.0} to solve both the sorted \eqref{eq:maxksum_projection_sort} and unsorted \eqref{eq:maxksum_projection_unsorted} formulations, called GRBS and GRBU, respectively.
 The feasibility and optimality tolerances are set to $10^{-9}$, the presolve option to the default, and the method is configured to use up to 8 cores.
 Model initialization time is not counted towards Gurobi's solve time.
 Both Gurobi methods and the GRID method have time-limits of 10,000 seconds for each instance.